Showing posts with label EchoesOfFaith. Show all posts

 And somehow, in that quiet, they both nodded—reluctantly, but together.

-The next day, Charity Simpkins stirred her coffee with the absentminded rhythm of someone used to silence.
+The next day, Charity stirred her coffee with the absentminded rhythm of someone used to silence.

 The morning was too quiet.
 The kind that hums not with peace, but with tension—the quiet of conversations left unsaid, of rooms echoing with what once was laughter.
 Across the kitchen table sat her husband, Nelson, face buried behind his tablet, pretending to read financial news.
 Charity knew better.
 The man hadn’t absorbed a number since January.